 An acid trip can last up to 12 hours.

 Though LSD lacks the addictive properties of many narcotics, it occasionally sends people into a downward spiral of drug abuse.
 LSD abuse can lead to psychosis and a loss of reality, and it can permanent damage the brain.

 The effects of an acid trip vary based on the purity, the amount taken and the body chemistry of the person taking it.
 A trip on LSD takes between 30 and 90 minutes to kick in, and these effects can last up to 12 hours.
-Tolerance builds quickly, so an attempt to trip again immediately after the first dose requires an increased in the amount of the drug.
+LSD can be detected in the blood, hair and urine within a few hours of last use.

 LSD users have reported various psychedelic effects associated with the drug, such as visual hallucinations, intensified sensory perceptions, and a feeling of heightened understanding.
 Many people claim to have a spiritual or religious experience while tripping.

 LSD use could cause death, although it is rare.
 People with heart problems may suffer heart attack or stroke.
 The highest risk of injury or death comes from entering into dangerous situations while under the drug’s influence.

 An LSD trip is not always a positive experience.
 Your judgment can be severely impaired if you experience a “bad trip.”